How to Naturally Cleanse Your Intestines

 - Add whole linseed to your meals, sprinkle them over your food.

-- Exercise daily (at least 30 minutes of walking) and drink a lot of water every day (2 liters a day, at least, is recommended).
+- Exercise daily (at least 30 minutes of walking) and drink a lot of water every day (2 liters a day).